-- In feed monitoring, all feed material are regularly tested for certain pollutants (e.g. mycotoxins, heavy metals and dioxins).
+- In feed monitoring, all feed material are regularly tested for certain pollutants (e.g. myco-toxins, heavy metals and dioxins).
 The test results must be stored in the QS database.
-If it is necessary to react quickly to special risks, ad hoc monitoring plans are drawn up (currently valid: ad hoc monitoring plan for aflatoxin in maize products). - For single harmful parameters, QS goes well beyond the legal requirements with stricter limit values.
-For example, the maximum values in QS feed monitoring for aflatoxin are below the legal limits (e.g. mixed feed for dairy cattle: legal maximum content 0.005 mg/kg, QS guideline value 0.001 mg/kg). - Manufacturers and distributors of fatty acids from chemical refining, fatty acid distillates from physical refining, salts of fatty acids, fish oil, crude coconut oil and crude cocoa butter and manufacturers of mixed fats and oils which process fatty acids and mixed fatty acids, must subject their final products to a positive release test before placing them on the market.
+If it is necessary to react quickly to special risks, ad hoc monitoring plans are drawn up (currently valid: Additional control plan for aflatoxin in maize products). - For single harmful parameters, QS goes well beyond the legal requirements with stricter limit values.
+For example, the maximum values in QS feed monitoring for aflatoxin are below the legal limits (e.g. mixed feed for dairy cattle: legal maximum content 0.005 mg/kg, QS guideline value 0.001 mg/kg).
+QS also has guideline values for the mycotoxins